-4.1 Module Inspection
+5.1 Module Inspection

 The cryptographic officer must perform a scheduled inspection of the module to detect tamper evidence.
-The cryptographic officer shall inspect three areas for tamper evidence:
+The cryptographic officer shall inspect two areas for tamper evidence:

-- 1. The cryptographic officer shall inspect both of the Tamper Evident cans, which are located on the back of the module. - 2.
-The cryptographic officer shall check the module's front physical interfaces that are located behind the module's front door. - 3.
-The cryptographic officer shall remove the front ventilation cover to check for tamper evidence behind it.
+1. The cryptographic officer shall inspect both of the Tamper Evident cans, which are located on the back of the module.

+2. The cryptographic officer shall check the module's front physical interfaces.